PaulskPt/LOLIN_SSD1380_for_MicroPython/README.md

 On internet I found much confusion about the dimensions of this display.
 On the back of my Lolin 2.13 inch e-Paper display is written "250x122" and that are the dimensions I use in this MicroPython example.
 The same dimensions I used in an Arduino sketch.
-250 x 122 px works OK with the board I use.
+250 x 122 px works fine with this Lolin ePD.